This post may contain affiliate links. Please read our disclosure policy.

 🔬 The Science Behind Corn Pudding

-Corn pudding is a custard, not a cake or a casserole.
+Corn pudding is a custard-based side dish, not a cake or cornbread casserole.

 ⭐ Pro Tips